 We’ll be staying in all types of places on our trip!
 Our favorite (usually) is staying with friends and family, of course.
 Failing that, we have a few great tools at our disposal for finding affordable stays for our family.

 If you’re looking to save money on accommodations, you can’t really beat free!
 Guest to Guest is the world’s leader in home exchange.
 We love that the exchanges can be non-reciprocal: you can “borrow” someone’s home, but “lend” your home to someone else if the schedules and travel interests match better.
 The only out of pocket cost is a small commission on the refundable deposit, but otherwise it’s totally free.
 And instead of being crammed in a tiny hotel room, you can have a whole apartment, house or even villa to yourself.
 We take advantage of kitchens to prepare our own breakfasts and lunches and save even more.
-You can read our full blog post for more information, or sign up here to get an extra 100 points in your account!
+You can read our full blog post for more information, or sign up here.

 When we do have to pay for accommodations, it’s often through Airbnb!
 In so many places (especially Europe) we find that the offerings are cheaper and more spacious than hotels, with the benefit that we can self-cater for breakfast and lunch to save even more money.
 We’ve rented many places from Airbnb and probably 90% of them have been great – we generally only book places that have numerous positive reviews.
 There’s even an option to seek child-friendly rentals, through which we’ve found places with cribs, high chairs, and even a play mat when Shoshana was a tiny baby!
 Click here to get $40 off your first personal travel rental, or $50 for your first business trip